Title Thumbnail & Hero Image: Two seers (one Greek and one Bharat) debated philosophical matters, developed on April 29, 2026.

 139

 but if that were all, we cannot justify the study of the Upaniṣads.
 They set forth fundamental conceptions which are sound and satisfactory, and these constitute the means by which their own innocent errors, which through exclusive emphasis have been exaggerated into fallacious philosophies, can be corrected.
-Notwithstanding the variety of authorship and the period of time covered by the composition of these half-poetical and half-philosophical treatises, there is a unity of purpose, a vivid sense of spiritual reality in them all, which become clear and distinct as we descend the stream of time.
+Notwithstanding the variety of authorship and the period of time covered by the composition of these half-poetical and half-philosophical treatises, there is a unity of purpose, a vivid sense of spiritual reality in them all, which becomes clear and distinct as we descend the stream of time.
 They reveal to us the wealth of the reflective religious mind of the times.
-In the domain of intuitive philosophy their achievement is a considerable one.
+In the domain of intuitive philosophy, their achievement is a considerable one.
 Nothing that went before them for compass and power, for suggestiveness and satisfaction, can stand comparison with them.
 Their philosophy and religion have satisfied some of the greatest thinkers and intensely spiritual souls.
 We do not agree with Gough’s estimate that “there is little that is spiritual in all this,” or that “this empty intellectual conception, void of spirituality, is the highest form that the Indian mind is capable of.”
 Professor J.S.
-Mackenzie, with truer insight, say that “the earliest attempt at a constructive theory of the cosmos, and certainly one of the most interesting and remarkable, is that which is set forth in the Upaniṣads.”1
+Mackenzie, with truer insight, says that “the earliest attempt at a constructive theory of the cosmos, and certainly one of the most interesting and remarkable, is that which is set forth in the Upaniṣads.”1

 1.